Molla Wague: Amiens sign Mali and Nantes midfielder | Goal.com

 The 29-year-old midfielder teamed up with the Canaries in 2019 after ending his two-year stay with Italian club Udinese.

-The Mali international only featured in nine Ligue 1 games for Christian Gourcuff’s men last campaign and has joined the Unicorns to enjoy more playing time.
+The Mali international only featured in nine Ligue 1 games for Christian Gourcuff’s men in the last campaign and has joined the Unicorns to enjoy more playing time.

 “He will bring his experience to Luka Elsner's squad for the coming season.”